tsatria03/ToyMania/docks/readme.txt

-Weapon sound listing: 6 total. draw.ogg: This sound is played when a weapon is being drawn. empty.ogg: This sound is played when a non melee weapon is being emptyed. fire.ogg: This sound is played when a weapon is being used. hit.ogg: This sound is played when a weapon is used. reload.ogg: This sound is played when a non melee weapon is being reloaded with ammo. shell.ogg: This sound is played when a non melee weapon dropps ammo shells.
+Weapon sound listing: 6 total. draw.ogg: This sound is played when a weapon is being drawn. empty.ogg: This sound is played when a non-melee weapon is being emptied. fire.ogg: This sound is played when a weapon is being used. hit.ogg: This sound is played when a weapon is used. reload.ogg: This sound is played when a non-melee weapon is being reloaded with ammo. shell.ogg: This sound is played when a non-melee weapon drops ammo shells.

 Menu sound listing: 7 total.
 click.ogg: This sound is played when you go through menu items.